robbyronk/honeybadger-python-1/README.md

 from honeybadger import honeybadger honeybadger.configure(api_key='myapikey')

-raise Exception, "This will get reported!"
+raise Exception("This will get reported!")
 ```

 ### All set!